SEMICeu/documentation/editorial_flow.md

 ![Generic editorial flow](./images/editorial-flow-generic.jpg)

-The editorial flow consist of 6 steps:
+The editorial flow consist of 3 larger parts with 6 steps in total:

+**Part 1: Change the UML model**

 1. Find the latest UML master data.